 The Secret of Effortless Balance

-Our legs are among the most dense parts of our body, which on dry land helps us to stay erect.
-But in the water, the density of our legs can be a problem because they have the tendency to sink, disrupting balance and increasing drag.
+Our legs are among the densest parts of our body, which on dry land helps us to stay erect.
+But in the water, the density of our legs can be a problem because they tend to sink, disrupting balance and increasing drag.

 Advantages of Being Balanced

 The advantages of being balanced while swimming freestyle are the following:

 - Your body creates little drag because it is horizontal and moves through a smaller cylinder of water.

 - You don’t need to kick hard to keep your legs up, which saves oxygen and energy.